 Payment has been made in full AND a NEW copy of your child's latest immunization records has been sent to the Primitive Pursuits office (we are required by the NY Health Dept. to collect these every year, even if your child was with us the previous summer).

 † Tuition is based on a self-determined sliding scale.
-Funds received above the minimum go to our scholarship fund as a tax-deductible donation (you will receive a receipt at the end of the year).
+Funds received above the minimum go to our scholarship fund as a tax-deductible donation (receipts available upon request).Frequently Asked Questions

 - 9:00am - 1:00pm